-She paraded down the street with a pet lion on a leash, drank beer, scrubbed church steps for Lent and showed up at the symphony wearing a headband that said, ‘Oh you Red Sox,’ according to Louise Hall Tharp’s Mrs. Jack: A Biography of Isabella Stewart Gardner.
+She paraded down the street with a pet lion on a leash, drank beer and scrubbed church steps for Lent.
+She showed up at the symphony wearing a headband that said, ‘Oh you Red Sox,’ according to Louise Hall Tharp’s Mrs. Jack: A Biography of Isabella Stewart Gardner.
 The press called her ‘the Bohemian Millionairess.’

-Isabella then bought land in the undeveloped Fenway and started building her dream home, modeled after a 15th-century Venetian palace.
+Isabella then bought land in the undeveloped Fenway neighborhood and started building her dream home, modeled after a 15th-century Venetian palace.
 She tormented the architect and builders for years until they achieved her version of perfection.
 Then she spent a year arranging her artwork.

-Finally in 1903, ‘Fenway Court’ was ready for viewers.
+Finally in 1903, “Fenway Court” was ready for viewers.
 She invited more than 150 of her oldest friends to the party, which began at 9 pm, ‘Punctually.’
-The guests were treated to a concert by 50 musicians from the Boston Symphony Orchestra.
-When it was over, the doors to the Palace Court opened.
+Fifty musicians from the Boston Symphony Orchestra treated her guests to a concert.
+When the music stopped, the doors to the Palace Court opened.

-Dinner was served at small tables along with the champagne and donuts.
+Isabella Stewart Gardner had dinner served at small tables along with the champagne and donuts.
 Edith Wharton had arrived by private railcar with other guests from New York.
 Wharton, not knowing Isabella spoke French, said in that language the food was what you’d expect from a provincial railroad station in France.

 Isabella Stewart Gardner continued to invite musicians and artists to Fenway Court during her lifetime.
-She died in 1924, leaving $1 million to continue operating the museum and stipulating that nothing at all was to be changed.
+She died in 1924, leaving $1 million to continue operating the museum.
+But she stipulated that nothing at all was to be changed.